EssenceSentry/awesome-web-resources/README.md

 - [Colourcode – Color palette](https://colourco.de/) – colourco.de is an online designer tool, which allows you to easily and intuitively combine colours.

-- [Coolors.co – The super fast color schemes generator hero_last hero_last](https://coolors.co/) – Beautiful color palettes for your projects.
+- [Coolors.co – The super fast color schemes generator](https://coolors.co/) – Beautiful color palettes for your projects.

 - [Culrs | Culrs gives you a simple smart approach to choose color palettes](https://culrs.com/) – Thoughtfully crafted and easy-to-use color palettes.